kura/blackhole/docs/source/frequently-asked-questions.rst

 Which ports should I open or use?
 =================================

-Below is a list of the commonly used ports for SMTP
+Below is a list of the commonly used ports for SMTP.

 +------+--------------------+
 | Port |                    |